kcrypt/scala-blake3/README.md

  - `doneBigInt(bitLength: Int)` that returns positive BigInt with specified length in bits;
  - `doneHex(resultLength: Int)` that returns hex encoded string with specified output length in characters;
  - `doneBaseXXX(len: Int)` that returns string representative of XXX encoded as it defined in RFC 4648 without padding.

+This implementation is thread-safe and you can use it in multithreaded environment.
+Anyway this implementation doesn't currently include any multithreading optimizations.

 Performance on `Intel® Core™ i9-8950HK`:
 ```